 Determining how much exercise your dog requires depends on its size, breed, and other health factors.
-Taking your dog on a walk daily may be fine for some, but others require more physical activity.
+Walking your dog daily may be fine for some, but others require more physical activity.
 Knowing how much exercise your dog requires is very important in order to guarantee them a happy, long, and fulfilled life.

 Here are some signs that your dog isn’t getting enough exercise:

 One of the common signs that your furry friend needs more physical activity in their life is weight gain.
-Increasing the number of walks and other physical activities should help, but also be aware of how much you are feeding your dog.
-A combination of poor nutrition and a lack of exercise can be a huge factor as to why your dog’s weight has been quickly rising.
+Increasing the number of walks and other physical activities should help, but also, be aware of how much you are feeding your dog.
+A combination of poor nutrition and a lack of exercise can be a huge factor in your dog’s weight quickly rising.
 If you are unsure how much you should be feeding your dog, consult your vet to determine the appropriate amount for their size, breed, and health factors.
-If your dog is considered obese, visit your vet to receive professional advice on how to implement a nutrient-rich diet and exercise plan.
+If your dog is considered obese, visit your vet for professional advice on implementing a nutrient-rich diet and exercise plan.

 Is your dog having a difficult time moving around your home, trouble climbing the stairs, or restless during the night?
 These could be signs that your dog needs more exercise in their life.
 When your dog isn’t getting the required exercise they need, their muscles will become stiff and tense.
 This results in weakened muscles and pain when moving around.
 Keeping a regular exercise routine helps to avoid this problem because it keeps the muscles relaxed and strong.